naman0210/codefundo-evoting/README.md

 -Increase the speed of vote counting

 Each user will have his/her vote counted while maintaining the anonymity of the user.
 We will use the already provided Certificate Authority by the Azure platform.

+Each voter and candidate will be a Participant in the network while the ballot and vote will be assests whose value will change when the participant executes a transaction.